 Dr. Smriti Bardhan

 In 2018, Dr. Smriti Bardhan College Scholarship Fund was created to help the next generation with arthritis achieve their goals.
 Dr. Bardhan lived with boundless energy and a zest for life.
 She did not let her rheumatoid arthritis curb her independence, drive and positive energy.
 Those that knew her best were inspired by her perseverance through the debilitating state of her arthritis.
-She was dedicated to her community and as a scientist to cracking the genetic code to revolutionize treatments for future generations.
+She was dedicated to her community and as a scientist she committed to cracking the genetic code to revolutionize treatments for future generations.
 Dr. Bardhan, like millions of others living with arthritis strived each day to live her best life.

 Alpha Omicron Pi (AOII)

-AOII’s International Philanthropy is Arthritis and for more than 50 years they have been a proud partner of the Arthritis Foundation.
-In addition to Champions College Scholarship, AOII dollars support the National Juvenile Arthritis Conference, JA Camps, JA Power Packs, Connect on Campus and arthritis research.
+AOII’s International Philanthropy is arthritis and for more than 50 years they have been a proud partner of the Arthritis Foundation.
+In addition to Champions College Scholarship, AOII dollars support the National Juvenile Arthritis Conference, JA camps, JA Power Packs, Connect on Campus and arthritis research.

 Alpha Omicron Pi (AOII) was founded in 1897 at Barnard College of Columbia University in New York City.
 AOII has over 190,000 initiated members and 141 current installed collegiate chapters, with 158 active alumnae chapters across the United States and Canada.
-Alpha Omicron Pi is an international women’s fraternity promoting friendship for a lifetime, inspiring academic excellence and lifelong learning and developing leadership skills through service to the Fraternity and community.
+Alpha Omicron Pi is an international women’s fraternity promoting friendship for a lifetime, inspiring academic excellence and lifelong learning and developing leadership skills through service to the fraternity and community.